 This 3 month Southeast Asia itinerary is similar to the one above but it spends a little less time in Thailand, Vietnam, Cambodia and Laos to allow for a month exploring Myanmar and Malaysia.

 Overview: 2 weeks in Malaysia, 3 weeks in Thailand, 2 weeks in Myanmar, 10 days in Laos, 10 days in Cambodia, 2 weeks in Vietnam

 Malaysia is truly one of my favourite countries which is why I recommend visiting during your 3 months in Southeast Asia.
 In my 2 week Malaysia itinerary, I share three different itineraries suited to city, beach and nature lovers.
 Here’s a quick overview:

 Days 1-2: Kuala Lumpur.
 Explore highlights in the Malaysian capital like the Petronas Towers, Chinatown, the Batu Caves and Little India.
 Use my 2 day KL itinerary to plan your trip.

 Days 3-5: Taman Negara.
 This ancient rainforest and national park in central Malaysia makes a great escape from the big city.
-You can trek and spot wildlife on guided walks by taking a tour from KL.
+You can stay overnight (I spent 3 days trekking and spotting wildlife on guided nature walks) or if you’re short on time, take a day tour from KL.

 Days 6-8: Cameron Highlands.
 Drink tea in the cool, lofty climate of this ex-British hill station.